uhm-studymax/uhm-studymax.github.io/index.md

 ## About Page

 <img src="doc/frontp2.png" alt="Landing Page Screenshot">
-A brief overview of Study Buddy and its uses
+About Page provides a brief overview of Study Buddy and its uses

 ## Sign Up Page